5 Surprising Facts About Jacques Cousteau

 French naval officer, explorer, and filmmaker Jacques-Yves Cousteau helped millions of people learn about what goes on under the ocean's surface.
 How well do you know the man in the wetsuit, who was born on June 11, 1910?
 Let's take a look at five things you might not have known about the master of the deep.

 Cousteau needed a way to rehab and strengthen his broken arms, though, so he took to swimming in the ocean.
-Later that year, Cousteau made his first underwater swim in goggles, and he realized that he'd found his calling.
+Later that year, Cousteau made his first underwater swim in goggles, and he realized that he had found his calling.

 Quite a storybook romance, right?
-You can imagine how surprising it was when Jacques announced in 1991 that he not only had a mistress, he had an entire secret family.
-One year after Simone's death from cancer, Cousteau told the world that he had been having a long affair with Francine Triplet, who was over thirty years his junior.
+You can imagine how surprising it was when, in 1991, Jacques announced that not only did he have a mistress, but an entire secret family.
+One year after Simone's death from cancer, Cousteau told the world that he had been having a longtime affair with Francine Triplet, who was more than 30 years his junior.
 Cousteau also announced he had two secret children from the affair.
 He later married Triplet.

 The ship has had a bit of a rough time since Cousteau made it famous.
 In January 1996, Calypso was in Singapore when a barge accidentally rammed her.
 The ship sank and had to be pulled from the water by crane for extensive restoration.
 Following Cousteau's 1997 death, the two wings of his family fought a bitter battle over the future of the ship.
 For years, the ship's new owners have worked on restoring it and in 2016 announced that it will explore the seas once again in the future.

 In 1985, Cousteau and his crew ventured to Cuba to research the country's unique system for managing its lobster population.
 While there, Cousteau received Fidel Castro on his ship for dinner.
 Castro seemed to take a liking to Cousteau; the dictator allowed the diver to liberate 80 political prisoners.
 Cousteau and his team also received another unique honor: they became the first non-Cubans to pass through the gate of the U.S. Navy's Guantanamo Bay installation since the Cuban missile crisis 24 years earlier.

-5. He Wanted Waterworld to Become a Reality
+5. Cousteau wanted Waterworld to become a reality.